yob/lita-gsuite/README.md

 Possible ideas for new features, either via chat commands or periodic updates:

-* list users who have some admin privileges but don't use 2fa
 * expand 2fa uptake report to include a per-OU breakdown
 * improve format of admn activity messages
 * more specs